MicrosoftDocs/appcenter-docs/docs/distribution/codepush/using-ui.md

 > As defined in the semver spec, ranges only work for non pre-release versions (see [pre-release tags](https://github.com/npm/node-semver#prerelease-tags)).
 If you want to update a version with pre-release tags, then you must write the exact version you want to update (1.2.3-beta for example).

 ### Description
 A brief description of this release, which provides an optional "change log" for the deployment.
-The value is simply round tripped to the client so that when the update is detected, your app can display it to the end user, for example, with a "What's new?" dialog.
+The value is round-tripped to the client so that when the update is detected, your app can display it to the end user, for example, with a "What's new?" dialog.
 This string accepts control characters such as `\n` and `\t` so that you can include whitespace formatting within your descriptions for improved readability.

 > [!NOTE]
 > This setting corresponds to the [CLI's description parameter](https://github.com/Microsoft/code-push/tree/v3.0.1/cli#description-parameter).